darkfeline/dantalian/_sources/intro.txt

 - don't care too much if a file accidentally gets lost or untagged or misplaced
-- don't want to get to know your tools and just want it *to work* (most of the time)
+- don't want to get to know your tools and just want it *to work* (most of the time, as opposed to taking time to learn a tool that works all of the time)

 then unfortunately, dantalian is *not* for you.